Infanta Sofía of Spain: Education

-Like her older sister, in 2009, Sofía started her education at the Escuela Infantil Guardia Real, the daycare for the children of the Spanish Royal Guard.
-On 13 September 2010, she began her first year of primary school at the Santa María de los Rosales School in Madrid.
-In August 2023, she began studying a 2-year International Baccalaureate program at the UWC Atlantic College in the Vale of Glamorgan, Wales.
+Like her older sister, in September 2009, Doña Sofía started her education at the Escuela Infantil Guardia Real, the daycare for the children of the Spanish Royal Guard.
+On 13 September 2010, she began her first year of pre school at the Santa María de los Rosales School in Madrid.
+She later began her first year of primary school in September 2013.
+In August 2023, she began studying a 2-year International Baccalaureate programme at the UWC Atlantic College in the Vale of Glamorgan, Wales.
 She graduated on 24 May 2025.

 After announcing in April 2025 that the Infanta had decided not to undergo military service, in July 2025 the Royal Household confirmed that she would study Politics and International Relations at Forward College, an institution affiliated with the University of London.
 The studies, which began in September 2025, will last three years and will span three European capitals: Lisbon, Paris and Berlin.